-Images play a powerful role in the impact of printed publications, websites and other marketing vehicles.
+Images play a powerful role in the impact of print publications, websites and other marketing vehicles.
 Photography, artwork, graphs, maps and illustrations are an integral part of communications and branding efforts.
-You can acquire images a few ways – take your own photos, request coverage from a College of Arts and Sciences photographer, hire a professional photographer, use free photo sites or purchase images.
-The college maintains an online image gallery of classroom shots, faculty headshots, building and general campus photos which can be used across the college.
+You can acquire images a few different ways: take your own photos, request coverage from a College of Arts and Sciences photographer, hire a professional photographer, use free photo sites or purchase images.

 If a college photographer is unavailable and high-quality photography is necessary, you may want to use an outside professional photographer.
 In this case, contact a professional university-approved photographer.
-Before hiring a photographer, you will need to:
+Before hiring a photographer, you should: